Note: this is the latest in our Partnerships 101 series. You can read the others here.

 - Keep your SI partner up to date on partner enablement resources and certification courses relevant to their clients (without overwhelming them with certification that’s not relevant.)

 - Establish Ecosystem Ops (a set of repeatable, scalable practices) for your sales team to communicate and co-sell with your SI partner’s team.
 Since your SI partner likely has a stronger relationship with the potential client, it’s likely your sales team will have a hands-off approach until it’s time to sign a contract.
 That being said, your SI partner should maintain communication with your sales reps throughout the sales cycle so that your team knows how the deal is going, what the timeline looks like, and if and when they’ll need to step in to provide support.
 Whatever the case may be, make sure your sales team knows what to expect and knows how each SI partner prefers to work together.
 Try out this fill-in-the-blanks exercise to evaluate which activities your SIs should manage and which activities your team should invest more of its time on.

-- Be transparent about how much or little you’d like your professional services team to be kept in the loop on ongoing client use cases and paint points.
+- Be transparent about how much or little you’d like your professional services team to be kept in the loop on ongoing client use cases and pain points.
 You don’t want your SI partner to lead the client down the wrong path and lose trust in your software.
 Catching a mistake earlier is better for you, the SI, and the client.

 - Invest in a partner ecosystem platform (PEP) like Crossbeam to identify overlapping opportunities with your SI partners earlier in the sales cycle.
 For Allocadia, getting its product included in its SI partners’ RFPs is critical for driving partner-sourced deals.

 - Invest in attribution tracking early to show the impact your SI partners have on revenue, and invest more of your team’s time and resources in the partners and tactics that are driving the most success.
-For example: Airship uses “parent” and “child” accounts in Salesforce to track its partners’ influence throughout the sales cycle.
+For example: Airship uses “parent” and “child” accounts in Salesforce to track a partner’s influence throughout the sales cycle.
 Here at Crossbeam, we’ve created a “Partner Relationship Object” (PRO) linking partner accounts to sales opportunities for our AEs in Salesforce.